US Border Patrol agent arrested in 4 deaths described as serial killer

 A US Border Patrol agent arrested in connection with the slayings of four people and the kidnapping of a woman who escaped was described by authorities as a serial killer who hunted for his victims.

-Juan David Ortiz, 35, faces five felony charges, according to Webb County District Attorney Isidro R. “Chilo” Alaniz.
-Ortiz will be charged with four murder charges and one unlawful restraint with aggravated assault with a deadly weapon, Alaniz said.
+Juan David Ortiz, 35, confessed to killing four people between September 3 and September 15, according to a criminal complaint filed in Webb County, Texas.
+Ortiz was charged with four murder charges and one unlawful restraint with aggravated assault with a deadly weapon, according to Webb County District Attorney Isidro R. “Chilo” Alaniz.

-The bodies of three females and one male were found over the past two weeks, sheriff’s spokesman Eduardo Chapa told CNN.
+The bodies of four victims were found over the past two weeks, sheriff’s spokesman Eduardo Chapa told CNN.
 Chapa said investigators are not ruling out the possibility of more victims.
+An affidavit originally described the victims as three women and one man but the sheriff’s office later said that the victim identified as male was a transgender woman.

-Alaniz would not specify how the victims were killed but said the “methods and means” of the slayings were similar.
-All of the women were prostitutes, the district attorney told CNN affiliate KGNS-TV.
-Alaniz also said the male victim was believed to be a prostitute.
+All of the victims were prostitutes, the district attorney told CNN affiliate KGNS-TV.

 “He was profiling certain kinds of victims,” Alaniz said, adding “the suspect was hunting for his victims.”
 The prosecutor says he feels comfortable describing Ortiz as a serial killer.